smartdev0725/allianceBlockNFTTrading/docs/Financing.md

     * Tier 0 receives 1% of the tickets: users who have declared intent but have no ALBT staked.
     * Tier 1 receives 5% of the tickets: users who have declared intent but have 5k ALBT staked
     * Tier 2 receives 10% of the tickets: users who have declared intent but have 50k ALBT staked
-    * Tier 3 receives 5% of the tickets: users who have declared intent but have 200k ALBT staked.
+    * Tier 3 receives the rest of the tickets: users who have declared intent but have 200k ALBT staked.

 **Note: within each tier there is a *first-come first-served* distribution of the tickets.**